Are you ready to learn to drive an HGV?

 Next steps

-Remember to become a fully qualified driver you must pass every part of the Driver CPC.
+To become a fully qualified professional driver you must pass every part of the Driver Certificate of Professional Competence (CPC).